Azure/autorest/docs/deduplication.md

 ```

 ### Resolution:
- (TBD) If after resolution they refer to similar models, then just take the latest, and if they refer to non-similar models, keep both:
+If after resolution they refer to similar models, then just take the latest, and if they refer to non-similar models, keep both:

 ```json
 "VirtualMachineScaleSetExtension___OLD___": {